The Geometry and Kinematics of the Matrix Lie Group $SE_K(3)$: Introduction

 It is common to estimate the attitude, velocity and position for inertial navigation in mobile robotics.
 However, there is no much theory about the description of the extended poses.
 Alex Barrau proposed the matrix Lie group $SE_K(d)(K\in\mathbb{N},d\in \mathbb{N_+})$ which is called group of $K$ direct isometries to describe extended poses \cite{barrau2015non,barrau2015ekf} in the invariant extended Kalman filter algorithm\cite{barrau2016invariant}.
 This group seems to include all the Lie groups currently applied in the state estimation problem for robotics.
 The group $SE_K(d)$ allows recovering $SE_K(3)$ with $d=3$, and the theory of $SE_K(3)$ is further developed recently in contact-aided invariant extended Kalman filter for the legged robot state estimation\cite{Ross2020Contact}.
 The multiple direct spatial isometries group $SE_K(2)$ was also proposed for two dimensional state estimation problem in \cite{barrau2015ekf}.
 When $K$ equals to 0, the group $SE_K(3)$ reduced to the Matrix Lie group $SO(3)$ (the Special Orthogonal group) which represents the rotation matrices, and when $K$ equals to 1, it reduced to the Matrix Lie group $SE(3)$ (the Special Euclidean group) which is usually used to represent the pose (orientation, position) in state estimation.
 More details about these two special matrix Lie groups can be found in \cite{barfoot2017state}.
 When $K$ equals to 2, the group $SE_K(3)$ is called group of double direct isometries\cite{barrau2015non} and denoted as $SE_2(3)$.
 The matrix Lie group $SE_2(3)$ has been used in many applications, such as solving the localization problem from noisy inertial sensors and a noisy GPS by using $SE_2(3)$\cite{barrau2014invariant}, representing the extended poses (orientation, position,velocity) in 3D inertial navigation\cite{barrau2019linear} and leveraging the theory of preintegration on manifolds that account for rotating earth\cite{bonnabel2020mathematical}.
 In most invariant filtering theory works, $SE_k(3)$ is proposed to resolve the consistency issues of KF-like problem\cite{barrau2015ekf}\cite{brossard2018unscented}.

-The contribution in this note including: \begin{itemize} \item the geometry and kinematics of the matrix Lie group $SE_K(3)$ are given similar to the matrix Lie group $SO(3)$ and $SE(3)$.
-And the applications about the group are also discussed in detail. \item the simulation code about the manipulations of this group is released at \url{https://github.com/LYRen1900/Matrix-Lie-group-and-its-application}. \end{itemize}
+The contribution in this note including: \begin{itemize} \item the geometry and kinematics of the matrix Lie group $SE_K(3)$ are given similar to the matrix Lie group $SO(3)$ and $SE(3)$. \item the composition of general poses is derived in detail. \item the monotonicity of the uncertainty propagation on matrix Lie group $SE_K(3)$ is investigated. \item the applications about the $SE_K(3)$ group are also discussed. \item the simulation code about the manipulations of this group is released at \url{https://github.com/LYRen1900/Matrix-Lie-group-and-its-application}. \end{itemize}